Volt Poland

-Volt Poland (Volt Polska, abbreviated mononymously as Volt) is a pro-European, social liberal political movement in Poland, constituting the Polish subsidiary of Volt Europa, a federalist pan-European political party.
+Volt Poland (Volt Polska, abbreviated mononymously as Volt) is a pro-European, social liberal political movement in Poland, constituting the Polish subsidiary of Volt Europa, a federalist European political alliance.
 Volt Europa has 5 elected members of parliament advocating for deeper European integration within a centrist to centre-left political framework, with a core focus on evidence-based policy.
 Volt is pragmatic in their policy making by comparing and sharing best-practices among EU countries and municipalities.

 History

+National sections of Volt Europa.
+The borders of the European Union are shown in red.

-Volt Poland has been a registered association since 2023.
-The board consists of three elected members: two co-chairs and one treasurer.
+First activity of the group emerged in late 2019, being mostly active on social media platforms.
+In early 2024, the group was formally registered as "Association Volt Polska"(Stowarzyszenie Volt Polska).
+The first board consisted of three elected members: two co-chairs (which Volt calls co-presidents) and one treasurer.

+During its General Assembly on 28th March 2026 in Warsaw, a new board was elected by the members of the association: two co-presidents, one treasurer, and two non-executive board members.
+Additionally, three members of the internal audit committee (Komisja Rewizyjna) were voted for by the members of Volt Polska.

 Elections

-October 16th, 2023 Laurens Dassen of Volt Netherlands was in contact Volt Poland about the 2023 Polish parliamentary election.
+October 16th, 2023 Laurens Dassen of Volt Netherlands was in contact with Volt Poland about the 2023 Polish parliamentary election.
 He expressed concern that the representative of Volt Poland felt “uncomfortable” speaking on the phone in public about the elections, which emphasised for Dassen how important these elections were.
-Dassen expressed relief that democratic candidates in Poland could win the elections after years of undemocratic ruling of PiS.
+Dassen expressed relief that democratic candidates in Poland could win the elections after years of undemocratic ruling of Law and Justice (PiS).

 During the 2025 Polish presidential election Volt Poland did not have a representative running for president.
 After the 1st voting round, Volt Poland shared their recommendation whom to vote for during the 2nd voting round.

 On behalf of Volt Europa, the member of the European Parliament Reinier van Lanschot expressed support for Rafał Trzaskowski during the second election round between Rafał Trzaskowski and Karol Nawrocki.

+In 2026, Volt Poland co-chair Maciej Tadeusiak expressed his support for the SDPL candidate Sławomir Pietrzyk for the Kraków mayoral election.